yanuar-ar/intents-framework/typescript/solver/README.md

 ### Logging

 The application utilizes a custom Logger class for logging.
 You can adjust the log level and format by modifying the Logger instantiation in index.ts.
+By default it will log to `stdout` in a human-readable format using the `INFO` level.
+You can customize the logging destination by using a pino transport of your choosing.
+There's an example for logging to a Syslog server running on `localhost` commented in [logger.ts](logger.ts).
+Check out the [pino transports docs](https://github.com/pinojs/pino/blob/main/docs/transports.md) for other available transports.

 ## Adding a New Solver